 edX is one of the biggest online learning platforms, so there is no wonder that its design is so user-friendly.
 A memorable logo, matching colors, visible search form, and a well-arranged card-like menu make a web design that has won over thousands of learners.

-Let’s be honest – this is not exactly how the website design process looks like.
-However, we hope our article will help you get some inspiration for 2018 to design an educational website.
+We hope our article will help you get some inspiration for 2018 to design an educational website.
 Remember, website design takes a lot of time and effort, so without a professional partner your contribution may come to nothing.
 Contact Agente and we’ll help you make you the educational website that will work for your audience.